 These are the memorial stone shelters.
 The dolmens or stone tables of upright stones with a cap stone resting on them are believed by Kurumbas and Irulas to have been built by their ancestors.
-The inner side of some of the dolmen stones are roughly sculptured representations and reflect the civilization of the period.
+The inner side of some of the dolmen stones are roughly sculptured reflect the representations and civilization of the period.